sinacek/agent/docs/sources/flow/reference/components/otelcol.exporter.loadbalancing.md

 ### dns block

-The `dns` block resolves an IP address via the `hostname` attribute.
+The `dns` block periodically resolves an IP address via the DNS `hostname` attribute.
 This IP address and the port specified via the `port` attribute will then be used by the gRPC exporter as the endpoint to which to send data to.